Sherryweiran/scMOBA/README.md

 The architecture consists of three main components:
 1. **Gene Feature Encoder**

    Encodes gene expression features from single-cell or spatial omics data into dense representations.
-   We initialize the encoder using the pretrained **GeneFormer (gf-6L-30M-i2048)** model.
+We initialize the encoder using the pretrained **GeneFormer** model.
 2. **Cross-Attention Projector**

    Aligns gene feature representations with the token space of the language model.
    This module bridges biological features and language tokens through cross-modal attention.

 3. **Large Language Model (LLM)**

    The LLM Inference backbone of scMOBA, initialized with **Llama-3.2-1B**, enabling conversational biological inference and downstream task prediction.

 ## Installation